 The programme addresses publishing houses abroad, which are responsible for the choice of title and for hiring a suitable translator.
 Often, informative events held by the Goethe-Instituts abroad provide the decisive stimulus for a translation project.
 If approved, the Goethe-Institut reimburses the publisher a share of the translation costs following publication of the foreign language edition.

-The Goethe-Instituts abroad are the critical interface to the publishers.
-They receive their applications and decide on subsidies.
-In this, they consult with a committee that meets four times each year at the head office of the Goethe-Institut.
+The Goethe-Instituts abroad are in close contact with the publishers.
+They receive the applications from the publishers and give their opinion on the translation projects.
+Decisions on grants are made by a committee that meets four times each year at the head office of the Goethe-Institut.

 Residency programmes for translators